Pranayama

 Ramdev ji created a seven step specific pranayama package to maximize benefits for common people and patients, which is proved now as most successful and miraculous packages so far.
 The seven-step pranayam package is sufficient along with daily routine.
 The whole process takes around 45 minutes and the duration can be increased up to two hours also.

-The types and sequence of pranayamas by Swami Ramdev ji are :
+Types and sequences of pranayama yoga with ‘Mudra Bandha’ by Swami Ramdev ji are as followes :